ProjectPythia/pythia-foundations/foundations/github/github-repos.md

 ## Overview

 Content on GitHub is organized around **repositories**.
-This chapter will introduce the structure of a typical repository, and encourage you to get oriented by browsing through the source code repositories and organization pages on GitHub for some commonly used packages.
+This chapter will introduce the structure of a typical repository and encourage you to get oriented by browsing through the source code repositories and organization pages on GitHub for some commonly used packages.

 ## Prerequisites